top of page

 Do not create an additional volume.
 Just keep the default Root Volume.

-Step 7: Go to Snapshots under Elastic Block Store.
-Now click on Actions and select Create Volume.
+Go to Snapshots under Elastic Block Store.
+Click on Actions and select Create Volume from Snapshot.

 We choose the same subnet in which this new Instance is created.